udhtaz/roadvision/README.md

    pip install -r requirements.txt
    ```

-3. Build and run the Docker container using the Bash script:
+3. Build and run the Docker container by executing the following command in the Bash script:

    ```bash
    bash init.sh